Home • Articles • BoE Interest Rate Decision: How it Affects Your Savings, Mortgage, Pension and More

 👵 Pensions & annuities: Rates still at record highs

 Higher interest rates over the past few years have helped push annuity rates to their highest levels in over a decade.
-That’s been a rare slice of good news for retirees looking to lock in a guaranteed income for life, but if further cuts are on the horizon, we could see rates start to decline.
+That’s been a rare slice of good news for retirees looking to lock in a guaranteed income for life.
+Annuity rates are likely to remain high for the time being.

 Best annuity rates, December 2025